Contacts and key skills for female STEM students

 - You can demonstrate commitment and a sense of team spirit, and want to take the right steps towards getting a fantastic start in your career as well as taking on some responsibility in business or science at an early stage.

-Since both the selection process as well as the program are currently carried out entirely in German, the relevant language skills are essential in order to apply.
+Since both the selection process as well as the program are currently carried out entirely in English, the relevant language skills are essential in order to apply.
 With the help of a free language test, you can find out if your active language skills meet the required level.

 Applications are open twice a year (generally at the start of each semester).
 You can apply online at the Femtec GmbH application portal.
 For this, you require all relevant certificates and proof of practical experience, as well as a current transcript of records in electronic form.
 Please include any certificates you may have confirming your level of German with your application documents, and upload your application in full in one PDF file.